 Tom’s email: tderderi at ix.netcom.com.

-Coach Rod Hemingway joined GBTC’s coaching staff in September 2011, while he continues to compete as both a distance athlete and Assistant Distance Coach.
+Coach Rod Hemingway joined GBTC’s coaching staff in September 2011.
+He continues to compete as a distance athlete and supports all aspects of the team as Assistant Distance Coach.
 Rod has experience coaching at the collegiate level as the men’s distance coach for track and cross country and the women’s assistant coach for track and field at Tufts University, and as the assistant cross country coach for Babson College.
 He was part of multiple coaching staffs that won coach of the year honors for cross country and track and field while at Tufts.
 Additionally, Rod has worked as the head track and field coach at The Learning Center for Deaf Children where he created, managed, and coached a new track team for deaf children in grades 5-12.

 As a collegiate athlete, Rod was twice a Cross Country All American, placing as high as 6th at Division III NCAA’s in 1997.
 Rod is an Academic All American, a NESCAC champion, a school record holder, a season MVP, and was team captain for his alma mater, Tufts University.
 He has been a longtime member of the club, and served it in many ways, though competition and service as a board member and volunteer.